YouTransactor-SAS/mPOS-SDK-IOS/README.md

 The mobile device can be either Android or iOS and typically hosts applications related to payment.
 It links the card terminal to the rest of the system.

 The mobile device application consists of 2 modules:

-* Business module
+- Business module
-	* Application that meets the business needs of the end customer.
+  - Application that meets the business needs of the end customer.
 This is for example a cashier application in the case of a restaurant, or a control application in the case of transports.
-* Payment Module
+- Payment Module
-	* Drives the transaction
+  - Drives the transaction
-	* Responsible for device software/configurations updates
+  - Responsible for device software/configurations updates

 The business module on the mobile device is developed by you.
-It uses the user interfaces of the mobile device to fulfill the business needs of the customer.
+It uses the mobile device's user interface to fulfill the business needs of the customer.

-The Payment module integrates our SDK, which is delivered as a library, and compiled with the payment module to generate the payment application.
+The Payment module integrates our SDK, delivered as a library, to create the payment application.

 ### 5. The Management System

 The management system can be administered by YouTransactor and offers the following services:

-* Management of the uCube fleet
+- Management of the uCube fleet
-* Deployment of software updates
+- Deployment of software updates
-* Deployment of payment parameters
+- Deployment of payment parameters
-* Other services
+- Other services

-The MDM module of SDK implements all our management system services and the UCubeAPI provides methods to call this implementation.
-Examples are provided next in this documentation.
+The MDM module of SDK implements all our management system services and the UCubeAPI provides methods to call these features.

 ### 6. Terminal management

 #### 6.1 Initial configuration

-To be functional, in the scope of PCI PTS requirement, and SRED key shall be loaded securely in the device.
+To be functional, in the scope of PCI PTS requirements, an SRED key shall be loaded securely in the device.
 This key is loaded locally by YouTransactor tools.
 The initial SALT is injected in the same way.

 #### 6.2 Switching On/Off

-The uCube lights up by pressing the "ON / OFF" button or by BLE connection establishment.
-Once the device is on, the payment process can be initiate.
-The uCube switches off either by pressing the "ON / OFF" button or after X* minutes of inactivity (*X = OFF timeout).
+The uCube lights up by pressing the "ON / OFF" button or when a BLE connection is established.
+Once the device is on, the payment process can be initiated.
+The uCube switches off either by pressing the "ON / OFF" button or after **X** minutes of inactivity (**X** = OFF timeout).

 #### 6.3 Update

-During the life of the terminal, the firmware could be updated (to get bug fix, evolutions..), the contact and contactless configuration also could be updated.
-The Terminal's documentation describe how these updates can be done and which RPC to use to do that.
+The terminal firmware can be updated remotely to add bug fixes, evolutions...
+Contact and contactless configuration can also be updated remotely.

+The Terminal's documentation describe how these updates can be performed and what RPC commands to use.

-If you will use our TMS, this can be done transparentlly by calling first the ` mdmCheckUpdate`  method to get the TMS configuration and compare it with current versions, then the ` mdmUpdate`  to download & intall the binary update.
+If you choose to use our TMS, this can be done transparently by first calling the `mdmCheckUpdate` method to get the TMS configuration, compare it with current device versions, and then use the `mdmUpdate` to download & intall the binary update.

 #### 6.4 System logs

 The SDK prints logs in logcat at runtime.
-The log module use a default ILogger implementation that prints these logs in a file which can be sent afterwards to a remote server.
-Our TMS provides a WS to receive a zip of log files.
+The log module uses a default ILogger implementation that prints these logs in a file which can then be uploaded to a remote server.

-So you can setup the log module to use the default implementation or your own implementation.
+Our TMS provides a Web Service that accepts a zip of log files.
+You can choose to setup the log module to use our default implementation or implement your own.

 ## II.
 Technical Overview

 ### 1. General Architecture

-This diagrams describes the general YouTransactor MPOS IOS SDK architecture.
-Only the uCubeAPI methods and the RPC commands are public and you can call them.
+This diagrams describes the general YouTransactor MPOS iOS SDK architecture.

+Only the uCubeAPI methods and the RPC commands are public and can be called by the payment application.

 ![archi_sdk_mpos_ios](https://user-images.githubusercontent.com/59020462/86530543-d16c8a00-beb9-11ea-80b0-1dd8e927437e.png)